 If a definite date of reinstatement has been agreed upon at the beginning of the leave, the employee will be reinstated on the date agreed upon.
-If the reinstatement date differs from the original agreement of the employee and the Agency, the employee will be reinstated within two business days, where feasible, after the employee notifies the employer of his or her readiness to return, with the exception of employees beginning or returning from leave at the end of the academic year, as set forth below.
+If the reinstatement date differs from the original agreement of the employee and the Agency, the employee will be reinstated within two business days, where feasible, after the employee notifies the employer of his or her readiness to return, -as set forth below.